OfficeDev/microsoft-teams-apps-faqplus/README.md

 **FAQ Plus [Version 2] adds the following new capabilities on top of existing features**

 Members of the experts team will now be able to
-- Added a new QnA pair to the Knowledge base directly using the Messaging extension
+- add a new QnA pair to the Knowledge base directly using Messaging extension
-- To edit and delete QnA pairs added through the bot
+- edit and delete QnA pairs added through the bot
-- Track history of experts updating QnA pair
+- track history of experts updating QnA pair
-- Configure the answer to show up as a adaptive card with additional details like Title, Subtitle, Image, etc. instead of usual text based answer
+- configure the answer to show up as a adaptive card with additional details like Title, Subtitle, Image, etc. instead of usual text based answer

 ## **Legal Notices**